hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 $ ls ~
 ```

 This prints the contents of your home directory, without you having to type the full path.
-This is because the tilde "~" is equivalent to "/home/username", as we had mentioned in the previous lesson
+This is because the tilde "~" is equivalent to "/home/username", as we had mentioned in the previous lesson.

 #### Parent directory or ".."